UCAR-SEA/SEA-ISS-2025-Continuous-integration-with-research-notebooks/notebooks/why.md

 ### [Geoscientific Model Development (GMD) Guidelines](https://gmd.copernicus.org/articles/12/2215/2019/)
 ![GMD Cover](img/gmd_cover.png)
-The  _GMD_ journal explicitly states the importance of reproducibility in its editorial guidelines: {cite:t}`gmd_2019`.
+The  _GMD_ journal explicitly states the importance of reproducibility in its editorial guidelines.
-In 2019, it introduced editorial guidelines regarding code and data policies.
+In {cite:t}`gmd_2019`, it introduced editorial guidelines regarding code and data policies.
 For example:

 > _(...) it is not sufficient that the source code is provided.
 It is also necessary to have **access** to all of the **input data** (...) and all **model configuration files** are provided._